smart-edge-open/epcforedge/README.md

 - Setup, Generate Self-signed certification files and Run NGINX according to readme in sub-directory: http
 - Setup, Build and Run HTTPS based backend according to readme in the sub-directory: backend
 - Notice: It is running on CentOS 7.6 x86_64 operating system.

+# Troubleshooting

+* Script stops/freezes at fetching packages

+  Make sure that proxy is configured properly in operating system.

+* Controller not able to communicate with OAMAgent

+  Make sure that it is not caused by HTTPS proxy setting for the operating system that OAMAgent is running on.
+  If finding "Permission denied" in the nginx log, can use command: setenforce=0

+* Log files

+  EPC OAMAgen uses syslog as logging tool.
+So can find debug information from /var/log/message.